pygbe/pygbe/paper.md

 limit.
 We use an integral formulation (see @Jung2010), making the existing boundary approach suitable and able to exploit the algorithmic and hardware accelaration detailed in @CooperBardhanBarba2014, via the [Barnes-Hut](https://en.wikipedia.org/wiki/Barnes–Hut_simulation) treecode (@BarnesHut1986).
 For nanoparticles smaller than the wavelength of incident light, PyGBe can compute the extinction cross-section of absorbing and non-absorbing media
 @Mishchenko2007.

+To our knowledge, PyGBe is the first fully open software for computing extinction cross-sections of arbitrary geometries.
+It is also the only such software (again, as far as we know) that uses a fast algorithm—O(N logN), for N unknowns—and hardware acceleration on GPUs.
+A Matlab toolbox is available, [MNPBEM](http://physik.uni-graz.at/mnpbem/#1)), that provides similar functionality, but with poor scaling (N^2 or even N^3).
+It also stores the full matrix, whereas PyGBe is matrix free.
+Nevertheless, MNPBEM has found seveal applicantions in nanoplasmonics.
-We plan to use this new feature of PyGBe to study the suitability and performance of nanobiosensors and to explore nanophotonics applications.
+We plan to use PyGBe-LSPR to the study of nanobiosensors and to explore nanophotonics applications.

-Compared to other open-source solvers capable of computing the extinction cross-section of metallic nanoparticles of general geometries (such as [MNPBEM](http://physik.uni-graz.at/mnpbem/#1)), PyGBe uses the faster long-wavelength limit approximation and algorithmic and hardware acceleration.
-Moreover, the memory footprint of the treecode is smaller than explicitly generating the matrix, making PyGBe suitable for medium-to-large scale applications.

 # References